wildstang/wildrank-android/README.md

 #Environment Setup<a name="setup"></a>

 1. Ensure that you have git installed and that it is added to your system's PATH variable.
 You should be open you system's shell, navigate to a git repository (like this one), run ```git status``` and get data back.
 2. If you haven't already, make sure you have the Android development environment set up.
 You will need to have [Android Studio](https://developer.android.com/sdk/installing/studio.html) installed (this also required the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)).
 3. Make sure you read through some [Tips and Tricks](https://developer.android.com/sdk/installing/studio-tips.html) for developing with Android Studio.
 4. Use the [Android SDK Manager](https://developer.android.com/tools/help/sdk-manager.html) to download the correct versions of the Android libraries.
-You will need to download the Android SDK Tools, Android SDK Platform-Tools, and the SDK Platform for Android version 4.4 (API level 19).
+You will need to download the Android SDK Tools, Android SDK Platform-Tools, and the SDK Platform for Android 5.1 (API level 22).
 If you have already downloaded these, double check and make sure they've been updated to the latest version.
 5. On the device you want to run the application on, make sure that you have [enabled USB Debugging](http://stackoverflow.com/questions/16707137/how-to-find-and-turn-on-usb-debugging-mode-on-nexus-4) in your Settings menu.